greedymelon/inception/README.md

 - change the PATH of our bind mount with the folder PATH in our machine.
     - In the docker-compose.yml and in the Makefile: modified "/your/folder/path" with the path of the folder
 - fill the .env file:<br>
-    change the values with your prefered one.
+    change the values with your preferred one.
 Es: DATAB_NAME="Database_name" DATAB_NAME="WordPress"
 - in the nginx.conf modify "yourwebsite.com"
 - this project is meant to run on localhost, so to make it work correctly we have to add this line in the hosts file in our host machine
-  (substitute "yourwebsite.com" with you website name)
+  (substitute "yourwebsite.com" with your website's name)
     127.0.0.1  "yourwebsite.com"

 then ```make``` t0 build the images of the containers<br>